kasworld/go-sdlgui/README.md

 # go-sdlgui
-SDL GUI library for golang
+SDL2 base gui package for go

-based on veandco's sdl2 binding

-in very early stage, see example dir to use
+based on veandco's sdl2 binding it's very early stage but usable and has very little UI controls (separated from goguelike client ) see example directory for sample usage.

 # Requirements